olliebrownlow/fill-the-canvas/README.md

 `V X Y1 Y2 C` :- Colours a vertical line of pixels in column X between rows Y1 and Y2 inclusive, in colour C

+`H X1 X2 Y C` :- Colours a horizontal line of pixels in row Y between columns X1 and X2 inclusive, in colour C

 Example:

 ```